staadecker/BOLT/bolt-arduino/README.md

 The code has two modes.
 1. An offline simple reaction time tester than can be run without any phone.
 2. A online mode where the arduino simply acts as a bridge between the buttons/LEDs and the phone.

-### Bluetooth

-To communicate via bluetooth the Arduino and phone send each other packets.
-The packet's format is defined in the `bluetooth-protocol.md` file.